Rural veterinary practice

 Decrease in production

-There are many reasons that may explain the situation: cows are agitated during draughtiness and they do not eat enough.
-Or they may not eat enough because the roughage is not quite tasty.
-The claw trimming may have been delayed too long, as a result of which some cows are suffering from painful feet, are inclined to lay down and eat less at the feeding railing.
-The supply of concentrate to the feeding boxes may stagnate if the feed computer malfunctions or if a jackscrew used for the transport of the concentrate from the silo is defective.
+There are many reasons that may explain the situation.
+Most of the time the cows concerned do not eat enough for all sorts of reasons: they are agitated during draughtiness and do not eat enough.
+Or the roughage is not quite tasty; or it is badly mixed so that some animals take in insufficient amounts of minerals, for example.
+The claw trimming may have been delayed too long, as a result of which some cows are suffering from painful feet, are inclined to lay down and thus eat less at the feeding railing.
+The supply of concentrate to the feeding boxes may be stagnated if the feed computer malfunctions or if a jackscrew used for the transport from the silo to the feeding boxes is defective.
 Perhaps a silo was supplemented with the wrong type of concentrate.
 It sounds far-fetched, but all of these examples are from actual practice and most occurred more than once.

-Dairy farmers require assistance to get their cows in top condition.
-From a veterinary surgeon, the Health Service (laboratory), the feed supplier (ration calculation), the installer of the milking machine (maintenance), the dairy factory (milk inspections) and the claw trimmer.
-If the milk production is wavering, then the health of the cow is the key to the solution.
-This is ‘cow sports medicine’.
+Dairy farmers require assistance to keep their cows in top condition.
+The veterinary surgeon, the dairy factory (milk inspections), the installer of the milking machine (maintenance), the feed supplier (ration calculation), and the claw trimmer, they all should visit the farm with some regularity to support the production process.
+However, if the milk production is wavering, a thorough veterinary examination of the cow (or several cows) is the key to the solution.
 Which is a huge challenge for the craftsmanship of a veterinary physician.
 At least, that was my experience.

 © Leo Rogier Verberne